cassiopagnoncelli/stern/README.md

 This ledger provides double-entry transactions under an operations layer.

-Queries are also available to power a variety of routine outputs like outstanding balances, reports, consistency checks, and so on.
+Queries are available to power a variety of routine outputs like outstanding balances, reports, consistency checks, and so on.

 ## License